 Speaking: Talking to others to convey information effectively.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Mathematics: Using mathematics to solve problems.

 In 2016, there was an estimated number of 375,700 jobs in the United States for Securities and Commodities Trader.
 New jobs are being produced at a rate of 6.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,200 new jobs for Securities and Commodities Trader by 2026.
-Due to new job openings and attrition, there will be an average of 38,000 job openings in this field each year.
+The BLS estimates 38,000 yearly job openings in this field.

 The states with the most job growth for Securities & Commodities Trader are Arizona, Utah, and Iowa.
 Watch out if you plan on working in Massachusetts, New Jersey, or Maine.
 These states have the worst job growth for this type of profession.